impproductions/2POC/unity/readme.md

 ![circle example](./circlepath.png)

 ## Implementation
+Each point is a GameObject with a DotComponent attached, the shape is an empty GameObject with a CircleComponent attached.
+Both rely on a vector helper tool.

 - Project all points on the ground
 - Define a centroid (average)
 - Rotate around the centroid clockwise and draw the shape passing once through each point